If you are a property investor, it may have crossed your mind if it is better to hire a property manager or manage your rental home on your own.

 While engaging the services of a property management company can mean paying monthly fees, it can be worth the investment.
 You can have a professional team like Liberty Real Estate Services managing tenant complaints, ensuring that rent payments are made on time, and taking care of the property.

-You also gain peace of mind knowing that if property emergencies happen and you are away, you have a trusted team to address the situation, keep your renters safe, and protect your property from damage.
+You also gain peace of mind knowing that if property emergencies happen and you are away or a long-distance landlord, you have a trusted team to address the situation, keep your renters safe, and protect your property from damage.

 Bottom line